CrowdDotDev/crowd.dev/services/libs/tinybird/bucketing-architecture.md

 2. **Cleaning** (Filtering out invalid/unwanted data):
    - Filters by valid members: `memberId IN (SELECT id FROM members_sorted)` (removes bots)
-   - Filters by valid repositories for git platforms (removes disabled repos)
+   - Filters by valid repositories for git platforms: `excluded = false AND enabled = true` (removes disabled/excluded repos)
-   - Filters by valid segments: `segmentId IN (SELECT segmentId FROM segmentRepositories WHERE excluded = false)`
+   - Filters by valid segments via the `repositories` table
    - This is why bucketing output is "cleaned" - invalid data is removed

 3. **Deduplication** (Ensuring data consistency):